Hurricane Eta: Florida

-On November 11, a sailboat became lodged partially underneath the Matlacha Bridge, causing the bridge to be temporarily closed thus cutting off transportation to and from Pine Island.
+On November 11, a sailboat became lodged partially underneath the Matlacha Pass Bridge, causing the bridge to be temporarily closed thus cutting off transportation to and from Pine Island.
 Around the same area two other boats sank due to turbulent surf caused by the storm and a dock at the Bridgewater Inn floated away.
+The Sanibel Causeway was also shut down due to storm surge and heavy rain.
 A man died in Bradenton Beach when he was electrocuted by an appliance in standing water caused by the storm and a firefighter was injured as he tried to access the home.
 Flooding in Pinellas County caused 33 people to be rescued by the Pinellas County Sheriff Office from homes and roadways and in Gulfport, five sailboats became unanchored and ran aground or were pushed up against a seawall.
+In Sarasota, the wettest November day on record was recorded.
 An EF0 tornado also ripped the porch off a house in Verna on November 11.
 Losses statewide were estimated at US$1 billion.